-V_p = the volume of detention pond required in acre-feet. С = the runoff coefficient. А = the contributing area in acres.
-R = the 10-year, 24-hour rainfall at 2.35 inches.
+Vp = the volume of detention pond required in acre-feet. С = the runoff coefficient.
+A - the contributing area in acres.
+R = 24-hou 10-year, 24-hour rainfall at 2.35 inches, the 100-year, ar storm at 3.30 inches

 - C. All detention basins shall have outlet facilities providing terminal drainage capable of emptying a full basin within 96 hours. - 1.
 Detention basins with gravity outlet structures will operate without backwater effects under the design storm. - 2.
 A drainage pump may be designed as the basin outlet control.
-A backup power generator will be required to accompany any drainage pump. - D. The bottom of the basin shall be a minimum of 5 feet above the design high groundwater elevation as recommended in the soils report pursuant to the
+A backup power generator will be required to accompany any drainage pump. - D. The bottom of the basin shall be a minimum of 5 feet above the design high groundwater elevation as recommended in the soils report pursuant to the 2015 Multi-Agency Post-Construction Stormwater Standards Manual, and shall meet all requirements of the State Regional Water Quality Control

-2015 Multi-Agency Post-Construction Stormwater Standards Manual, and shall meet all requirements of the State Regional Water Quality Control Board (RWQCB).
+Board (RWQCB).
 It is the responsibility of the developer's Design Engineer to coordinate with the RWQCB and submit evidence of their approval to the City Engineer.